 As a thank you for my efforts, you can also consider buying my course on Udemy, which is around $10 only.
 You will get 19+ hours of Mainframe tutorial which will teach you TSO, ISPF, JCL, COBOL, CICS, Unix System Services, and VSAM.
 You can follow this referral link to buy my course.
 Link: https://www.udemy.com/course/the-complete-mainframe-professional-course-tso-ispf/?referralCode=F35DCE84EBFDE975A112

-If you know any other way to get a Mainframe access then please comment about it in the comments section.
-Thank you and i will see you in an another informative post !!!
+If you know any other way to get Mainframe access then please comment about it in the comments section.
+Thank you and I will see you in another informative post !!!